 Reed pens and black ink – 3200 BCE

-Not only were ancient Egyptians the first to invent papyrus paper and writing, they were also the first to invent black ink and popularize the use of reed pens.
-The ink was made from water, soot and vegetables gums.
+Not only were ancient Egyptians the first to invent papyrus paper and writing, but they were also the first to invent black ink and popularize the use of reed pens.
+The ink was made from water, soot and vegetable gums.

 Wigs were used widely in ancient Egypt by both men and women as either a fashion statement or to hide baldness.
 They were originally made from human hair and later from date palm fibers.